doc4d/4d-web-studio/docs/design-webforms/components.md

 When you drop a crafted component on the canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.

 Crafted components include datasource references, but not the datasources themselves.
-For example, when you move a crafted component to a new Webform, Datatable and Matrix components only display data if the Webform has datasources corresponding to the crafted component's references.
+This means that when you use a crafted component in a webform, components with references to datasources (Datatable or Matrix for example) only display data if that webform has datasources corresponding to those references.

 ## Templates